themagicianking/pce-gener/README.md

 - Generates species allele for any not cat
 - Generates wind allele for any not cat
 - Generates fur allele for any not cat
-- Saves color type for north, south, and trade wind not cats (*not a part of the genome*)
+- Generates color allele for north, south, and trade wind cats, and partial color allele for null wind cats
 - Prints updated genome

 ## Notes
 - As it is impossible to determine whether the wind allele of a trade wind not cat is NS or SN without a family tree, this script defaults to NS.
+- As it is also impossible to determine whether an albino cat is BO or OB, this script defaults to BO. *Please note that the order DOES matter here for cats where the color is visible.*
+- This script does not account for the pushy north gene.